-The GS Core requirements provide the foundation for a traditional liberal arts education, assuring that students develop critical skills in writing and quantitative reasoning while exposing them to a range of knowledge and disciplines.
-Flexibility within the GS core allows students to choose from several different departments to fulfill specified core requirements in science, literature, humanities, and social sciences, thereby encouraging students to explore new areas of inquiry and develop their intellectual interests.
-The GS Core is largely aligned with the Core Curriculum of Columbia College, with the GS Core offering additional flexibility.
+The Core provides the foundation for a traditional liberal arts degree, assuring that students develop their critical and analytical skills by exposing them to a broad range of requirements from multiple disciplines.
+Flexibility within the Core allows students to choose from several different departments to fulfill specified core requirements in science, literature, humanities, foreign language, quantitative reasoning, and social sciences, thereby encouraging them to explore new areas of inquiry and refine their intellectual interests.
+The Core is largely aligned with the Core Curriculum of Columbia College, with the Core offering additional flexibility.

-- Only courses of 3 or more points taken for a letter grade can fulfill GS Core requirements.
+- Only courses of 3 or more points taken for a letter grade can fulfill core requirements.

 - Courses used to satisfy a core requirement must be completed with a letter grade of D or above; courses graded “Pass” do not fulfill core requirements.

-- Independent study cannot be used to fulfill a GS Core requirement.
+- Independent study cannot be used to fulfill a core requirement.

 - AP credit cannot be used to fulfill a core requirement, except for foreign languages.

 - GS advisors determine whether a transfer course satisfies a core requirement.

 - GS advisors must approve all courses, including summer-term courses, used to fulfill a core requirement.